py1150/stedi_human_balance_analytics/README.md

 ## 4. Trusted Zone

-The AWS Glue scripts which depict the jobs which created the output are stored here /02_trusted.
-The output tables and their schema were via the Glue job (option _Create a table in the Data Catalog and, on subsequent runs, update the schema and add new partitions_) using no compression.
+The AWS Glue scripts which depict the jobs which created the output are stored here /02_trusted as *.py.
+The output tables and their schema were created via the Glue job (option _Create a table in the Data Catalog and, on subsequent runs, update the schema and add new partitions_) using no compression.
+In addition to the glue jobs the _SQL queries which are used to select and filter data_ and constitute the core of the glue job  are stored in /02_trusted as *.sql.

 ### Customer_Trusted
-This table contains only the customers who agreed to share their data for research purposes.
-The script of the glue job is stored in:
+_This table contains only the customers who agreed to share their data for research purposes._ The script of the glue job is stored in:
 - 02_trusted/customer_landing_to_trusted.py

 Query results are stored as:
 - _screenshots/customer_landing_trusted.png